JonParton/Nextjs_ASWA_Starter/README.md

 ### API Local VS Live

-Make sure that whenever you want to call an azure function API that you work out the URL using the `NEXT_PUBLIC_API` environmental variable.
+Make sure that when ever you want to call an azure function API that you work out the URL using the `NEXT_PUBLIC_API` environmental variable.
 This will ensure it will work when you are developing and when it's published!

 an example: